 Great brands are great communicators.

 A strong, purpose-driven culture won’t help if you don’t communicate clearly.
-So sharp storytelling skill is another thing that great brands have in common.
+So storytelling skills and consistent messaging are another thing that great brands have in common.

 It’s a challenge to stay “on message.”
 Just ask any politician.